Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Table Service:

-Magic Key Terrace (formerly known as Alfresco Tasting Terrace.
-For Magic Key holders only)
+Magic Key Terrace (For Magic Key holders only)

 This is a table service lounge area on the 2nd floor above the Wine Country Trattoria restaurant.
 Important things to know: